-The Cameron University Department of Agriculture will play host to approximately 500 high school students representing high schools from throughout Oklahoma during its annual FFA Agriculture Interscholastic Meet on Monday, April 6, and Wednesday, April 8.
+The Cameron University Department of Agriculture, Biology and Health Sciences will host almost 700 high school students from throughout Oklahoma during its annual FFA Agriculture Interscholastic Meet on Wednesday, April 10.
 The event helps agriculture students hone their skills in areas ranging from practical animal science and agronomy to leadership and business while preparing for the state FFA competition.
-Cameron has hosted the Ag Interscholastic Meet for more than 50 years.

-On Wednesday, April 8, participants will assemble at 8 a.m. at Cameron Stadium for a welcome assembly.
-After receiving instructions, they will disburse to individual competitions at various points around the Cameron campus.
-Competitors will demonstrate their knowledge in a variety of topics including Meat Judging, Field Crops/Agronomy/Seeds ID, Farm Business Management, Floriculture, Livestock Judging, Food Science/Technology, Dairy Foods, Land and Pasture /Evaluation Judging, Agricultural Communications, and Entomology.
-Both individual and team awards will be presented.
+Participants will assemble at 8 a.m. at Cameron Stadium for a welcome assembly.
+After receiving instructions, they will disperse to individual competitions at various points around the Cameron campus.
+Competitors will demonstrate their knowledge in a variety of Career Development Events (CDE) including Agronomy, Floriculture, Milk Quality, Food Science, Land Judging, Homesite Judging, Farm Business Management, Entomology, Agriculture Communication, Veterinary Science, Meat Judging, and Livestock Judging.

 The Livestock Judging contest has been traditionally an FFA interscholastic event that has only been open to one FFA team and one FFA division.
 In order to include as many agriculture youth as possible in this event, the contest will also include a Junior FFA, a Junior 4-H division, and Senior 4-H Division.

 For more information, go to http://www.cameron.edu/agriculture/interscholastic.html or call 580-581-2373.